RBMHTechnology/eventuate/README.md

 Sites
 -----

-The [example application](#example-application) has 6 sites (A - F), each running in a separate process on localhost.
+Sites share a replicated event log.
+For instance, the [example application](#example-application) has 6 sites (A - F), each running in a separate process on localhost.
 By changing the configuration, sites can also be distributed on multiple hosts.
 Sites A - F are connected via bi-directional, asynchronous event replication connections as shown in the following figure.

     A        E
      \      /